How Gen Z Thinks about Finances and How You Can Help

 - Responsible credit habits such as paying bills on time

 Generation Z is set to be the largest generation and within a decade will own more buying power than Millennials and Baby Boomers combined.
-However, with poor financial information available, rapidly changing financial rules, and an increasing shift in how financial services are produced and distributed, Generation Z have to know and do more themselves than any other generation.
+However, with poor financial information available, rapidly changing financial rules, and an increasing shift in how financial services are produced and distributed, Generation Z has to know and do more themselves than any other generation.
 Providing basic financial literacy through a digital course or through a school platform at K-12 level will allow your bank to reach out to Gen Z when they need financial literacy programs most, right before they take on the financial responsibility themselves.

 At the same time, it’s important to keep any program you create relevant, to focus on the short and mid-term issues Gen Z will face such as saving for college, budgeting, managing credit cards, renting, and possibly buying a home.
-Longer-term goals such as saving for retirement or investing can be covered, but most won’t have interest.
+Longer-term goals such as saving for retirement or investing can be covered, but most won’t have an interest.

 Taking the time to connect with Generation Z through financial literacy programs will give you an opportunity to begin to build a relationship with the next generation of consumers.